SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/yodel/index.md

 ## Integration types

-**Label**: This integration is In-house, which means that the label is generated within the SAPIENT system without calling the carrier API.
+**Label integration**: This integration is In-house, which means that the label is generated within the SAPIENT system without calling the carrier API.

-**Tracking**: Enables data files to be sent via SFTP.
+**Tracking integration**: Enables data files to be sent via SFTP.

+***

 In this section, learn how to do the following: